slow pace life

 Back in Rhode Island, my last surgery on my arm from an accident was an all-day affair to get into surgery.
 I was past that point of being hangry.

-Conclusion: The Slow Pace Option
+Conclusion: The Slower Life Option

 As with everything in life, there are pros and cons.
 I wanted to share more cons this time, the slow pace paradox.
 It has its advantages, but it also has some drawbacks.